-Michael A. Fifer, MD, directs the Cardiac Cath Lab, Interventional Cardiology Associates, and Hypertrophic Cardiomyopathy and Coronary Artery Disease Programs at the Massachusetts General Hospital Heart Center.
+Michael A. Fifer, MD, directs the Cardiac Cath Lab, Interventional Cardiology Associates, and the Hypertrophic Cardiomyopathy Program at the Massachusetts General Hospital Heart Center.

 Dr. Fifer received his undergraduate degree summa cum laude from Harvard College and completed his medical degree at Harvard Medical School.
 Following internship and residency at Massachusetts General Hospital, he completed his subspecialty fellowship in cardiovascular diseases at Brigham and Women's Hospital.
 Dr. Fifer joined the faculty of Harvard Medical School in 1984 and is currently a Professor of Medicine in the Cardiology Division at Massachusetts General Hospital where he is Medical Director of the Knight Cardiac Catheterization Laboratory, Co-director with Dr. Gus J. Vlahakes of the Hypertrophic Cardiomyopathy Program, and Director of Interventional Cardiology Associates.
 Dr. Fifer also maintains a general cardiology practice.